Suzie Miller: Other activities

 Miller is a member of PEN International, a human rights organisation representing writers in countries where they are punished for speaking out.
-She is a member of the theatre committee of the Australian Writers' Guild and on the boards of various theatre companies.
 In 2010, she was on the board of State of Play as well as PlayWriting Australia, and was a member of the artistic advisory boards of both Theatre Royal Sydney theatre company and Inscription.

-She works with the Justice Reform Initiative, run by former Labor politician Robert Tickner, giving lectures to judges, barristers, and anyone interested in law reform.
+She is or has been a member of the theatre committee of the Australian Writers' Guild and on the boards of various theatre companies.

-In October 2023, Miller appeared at the Calile Hotel in Fortitude Valley, Brisbane, as part of a series of curated events and collaborations called the Calile Culture program.
+In 2023, with her offspring in their early twenties, Miller was living among three cities: Sydney, London, and New York, but liked to get to the family apartment at Burleigh Heads, on the Gold Coast of Queensland, and Brisbane, when possible.
+In October 2023, she appeared at the Calile Hotel in Fortitude Valley, Brisbane, as part of a series of curated events and collaborations called the Calile Culture program.

 In early 2024, Miller attended the WOW Festival in Greece, appeared at two events at the Sydney Writers' Festival in May 2024, and presented at the Brisbane Writers Festival.

-As of 2023, with her offspring in their early twenties, Miller lives among three cities: Sydney, London, and New York, but likes to get to the family apartment at Burleigh Heads, on the Gold Coast of Queensland, and Brisbane, when possible.
+As of 2024 she was working with the Justice Reform Initiative, run by former Labor politician Robert Tickner, giving lectures to judges, barristers, and anyone interested in law reform.

+As of 2026 Miller funds an award for a mid-career playwright at the Griffin Theatre in Sydney.
+She remains based in London, where theatres, especially the National Theatre, are well funded and support her work.